microsoft/fluentui-react-native/packages/components/Button/SPEC.md

 - `root` - The outer container representing the `Button` itself that wraps everything passed via the `children` prop.
 - `icon` - If specified, renders an `icon` either before or after the `children` as specified by the `iconPosition` prop.
 - `content` - If specified, renders the first entry of `children` as text.
+- `rippleContainer` - A wrapper view to support curved border in ripple for Android.

 The slots can be modified using the `compose` function on the `Button`.
 For more information on using the `compose` API, please see [this page](../../framework/composition/README.md).